 - Number of visas allocated for the applicant’s preference category.

 Based on what category you have filed, your green card priority date definition may be different.

 - If your category is employment-based green card and requires a labor certification, the priority date is established on the date a labor certification is filed with the State Workforce Agency.

-- If your category is employment-based but does not require a labor certification, then the priority date is established on the date the CIS receives the I-140 Immigrant Visa Petition.
+- If your category is employment-based but does not require a labor certification, then the priority date is established on the date the USCIS receives the I-140 Immigrant Visa Petition.